Guide to wedding dress alterations

 If you want to minimise or avoid alterations, consider these factors when choosing your wedding dress:

-• Corset back dresses – These can offer adjustability and flexibility in fit, reducing the need for alterations.
+• Corset back dresses – These can offer a flexible fit, often reducing the alterations.

-• Higher heels – Wearing taller shoes can help lift the dress off the ground, eliminating the need for hemming.
+• Higher heels – Wearing taller shoes can help lift the dress off the ground enough for some brides to no longer need the dress shortening.

-• Shopping closer to your wedding date – This ensures a better fit and reduces the likelihood of needing major alterations.
+• Shopping closer to your wedding date – This ensures a better fit & reduces the likelihood of major alterations.

-• Padded cups – Adding cups to the bust can improve the fit without needing extensive alterations.
+• Padded cups – Adding cups to the bust can often improve the fit of the bodice.

 • Mention your preference for less alterations to your bridal stylist who can try and choose dresses that may need less alterations such as looking for dresses with corset backs or shorter front hems & straps where possible.

-Wedding dress alterations are often an essential step in achieving the perfect bridal look for most of our brides.
-Booking in advance, budgeting wisely, and working with a trusted seamstress will help your dress fit beautifully.
+By booking them in advance, budgeting wisely, and working with a trusted seamstress you will be sure your dress fits beautifully.
 We provide a list of trusted professionals to all of our brides that find their dress with us!

 Previous